Provincial Definition of Rehabilitation Intensity

 Central East Stroke Network Activities

 The CESN hosted a Rehabilitation Intensity Forum on March 21, 2017.
-A full report is coming soon.

 Part 1 – Introduction & Dr. Bayley